qwerty1423/no-autopilot-mod/README.md

 - Talon Two
 - DirtyMike and the Boys

-Hosts known to not allow use:
+Hosts known to disallow use:

 - GrayWar